swo/stats-book/stats.md

 # Why a book?

+## Construction

 In a mathematical introduction, a random variable is a function that maps events to some measurable space.
 This mathematical approach is powerful but not intuitive.
 I think the contructivist approach is better: if you can say how this thing would arise, I think you are in a better place as a scientist and modeler (but not necessarily as a mathematician).

+## History

+I don't like that statistics textbooks present results like their are from stone tablets: "And professor said, 'This is the correct test to use for this kind of data.'"
+This approach insults the curiosity of students (who might also want to learn some history), it blinds students to the possibility that we have the approaches we have because of historical accident and the imperfections of our forebears, and dulls their ability to reason and think statistically.

 # Summary statistics